eazuaje/2015-04-15-SEA-UCAR/lessons/shell/01-filedir.md

 We can use `cd`, followed by a path to a directory, to change our working directory.
-`cd` stands for "change directory", which is a bit misleading: the command doesn't change the directory itself, it changes our *address* in the file system, from the point of view of the the shell.
+`cd` stands for "change directory", which is a bit misleading: it changes our *position* in the file system, but it doesn't modify the directory itself.

 ```shell
 $ cd data